suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-images-to-restaurants/index.md

 // Upload the file to the server
 ImageUploadResult result = await cloudinaryClient.UploadLargeAsync(uploadParams);

-// If the status code is a "OK" then the upload was accepted so we will return
+// If the status code is an "OK" then the upload was accepted so we will return
 // the URL to the client
 if (result.StatusCode == HttpStatusCode.OK)
 {